galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-metadata/tutorial.md

 In 2016, the Galaxy Training Network decide to set up a new infrastructure for delivering easily Galaxy related training material.
 The idea was to develop something open and online based on a community effort, as always in Galaxy.

 We took inspiration from [Software Carpentry](https://software-carpentry.org) and collected everything on a GitHub repository: [https://github.com/galaxyproject/training-material ](https://github.com/galaxyproject/training-material).
 We decided on a structure based on tutorials with hands-on, fitting both for online self-training but also for workshops, grouped in topics.
-Each tutorial follows the same structure and comes with a virtualised isntance to run the training everywhere.
+Each tutorial follows the same structure and comes with a virtualised instance to run the training everywhere.

 In this tutorial, you will learn how to annotate your training material with a lot of metadata, so that it can be reused and empower other services.